Association of Environmental Journalists was found by the decision of the Secretariat of the Union of Journalists of Russia in 2009.

 One of the main tasks set by the channel is to popularise the activities of non-profit organisations and civic associations as well as active citizens and youth.
 We strive to ensure that a wide audience has access to information regarding social issues, ways to solve problems and people who seek and find solutions.

 We promote the standards and models for the development and strengthening of NGOs, help organisations building further the capacity of public support, provide information and PR support to NGO projects.

-Perm Regional Human Rights Center (PRHRC) – regional, public, charitable organization.
-It is registered on January 31, 1995.
+Perm Regional Human Rights Centre (PRHRC) is a regional public charitable organisation.
+It was registered on 31 January 1995.

 The main goal is to assist citizens in protecting their personal freedoms, political, procedural and socio-economic rights.
 Particular attention is paid to the protection of rights, the rights of prisoners, the rights of people affected by illegal actions of law enforcement officers.
 Lately protection from violations of human rights, protection of individuals from discrimination became one of the most prominent areas of activity of PRHRC.

-The types of activities of the PRHRC include legal advice, representation of citizens in courts and other state bodies, development and dissemination of human rights protection methodologies and technologies, drafting laws and other regulations in the field of human rights, human rights monitoring, education, humanitarian actions,civil campaigns and publishing.
+The types of activities of the PRHRC include legal advice, representation of citizens in courts and other state bodies, development and dissemination of human rights protection methodologies and technologies, drafting laws and other regulations in the field of human rights, human rights monitoring, education, humanitarian actions, civic campaigns and publishing.

-Smolensk Discussion Club “Public Opinion” was established in 2004 on the initiative of the Smolensk NGO “Centre for Business and Public Relations” as a separate project (public initiative) in order to develop civil dialogue and public policy.
+Smolensk Discussion Club “Public Participation” was established in 2004 on the initiative of the Smolensk NGO “Centre for Business and Public Relations” as a separate project (public initiative) in order to develop civic dialogue and public policy.